White Paper

 Various projects have already started on Japan Open Chain.
 Particularly, due to Japan Open Chain's nature, it has good compatibility with projects that need to comply with Japanese law, such as finance and local governments, so initiatives in such fields are progressing.

 Bank-issued stablecoins backed by coin values are still rare worldwide and have attracted global attention, including coverage by authoritative overseas media such as CoinDesk in the cryptocurrency industry.
-When this project progresses, it will enable payments with fees under 1 yen in a world where bank-to-bank transfers currently cost hundreds of yen and international transfers cost thousands of yen, and credit card payments take several percent fees, bringing major transformation to the financial world.
+When this project progresses, it will enable bank-to-bank transfers that currently cost hundreds of yen, international transfers that cost thousands of yen, and credit card payments that take several percent fees, to be realized with fees under 1 yen, bringing major transformation to the financial world.

 In addition to the above, in the web3 world, a world called "programmable money" is said to be coming, where money can be programmed and moved freely.
 For example, a world where money is automatically paid when certain conditions are met, foreign exchange trading on blockchains without going through exchanges, or AI managing funds on your behalf.